rootdrew27/twitch-clone/docs/Ingress-Guide-Docker.md

 # Ingress Service Guide on Ubuntu

-- This guide is tailored for Ubuntu 22.04 and utilizes docker to run the ingress service.
+- This guide is tailored for Ubuntu 22.04 and utilizes LiveKit's docker image to run the ingress service.

 ### Redis